g0v-it/data-budget/README.md

 # G0V data-budget

-data-budget is a *Smart Data Management Platform* to feed the http://budget.g0v.it/ web application.
+data-budget is the *Smart Data Management Platform* that feeds the http://budget.g0v.it/ web application.

 The platform extracts the main financial facts from the official [open data portal](https://bdap-opendata.mef.gov.it) provided by the "Ministero dell'Economia e Finance" and produces a knowledge graph according with the [mef-ap profile](mef-ap/README.md).